Turkiye: Imported bulk scrap prices fall by $17/t w-o-w; weak export demand lowers rebar FOB price

 Outlook

-Market participants predicting that US exporters are unlikely to accept lower prices until they complete their current orders priced above $380/t.
+Market participants predict that US exporters are unlikely to accept lower prices until they complete their current orders priced above $380/t.
 Following that, they will likely need to reduce dockside prices by at least $10-15/t to align with market conditions.
 Despite the slowdown in demand, elevated billet prices maintain the scrap interest in shipments later this year.
 Meanwhile, the US market is expected to strengthen in November, with exporters expected to push back against lower bids from Turkiye.